pdexheimer/scuttle/README.md

 -----|------
 --file FILE | The (tab-separated) file to read annotations from --no-header | By default, the first line of the file is assumed to contain column names.
 Specify this if the first line of the file is data
---name | The name of the annotation to store.
-Multiple annotations can be comma-separated --id-column | The column number (starting with 0) in FILE that contains the cell/gene ids --annot-column | The column number (starting with 0) in FILE that contains the values to add as annotation.
+--name ANNOTATION | The name of the annotation to store.
+Multiple annotations can be comma-separated --id-column COL | The column number (starting with 0) in FILE that contains the cell/gene ids --annot-column COL | The column number (starting with 0) in FILE that contains the values to add as annotation.
 Multiple columns can be comma-separated
---id-suffix | This value will be appended to all cell/gene ids in FILE --drop | The annotation(s) specified with --name will be REMOVED from the data
+--id-suffix SUFFIX | This value will be appended to all cell/gene ids in FILE --drop ANNOTATION | The specified annotation will be REMOVED from the data

 `cellecta` Option|Description
 -------|---------